kristoff-it/zine/README.md

 ## Development

-It is recommended to develop Zine against a site project (eg zine-sample-site) by running `zig build` on the project and setting the Zine dependency to a local checkout in `build.zig.zon`:
+It is recommended to develop Zine against a site project (eg [kristoff-it/zine-ssg.io](https://github.comk/kristoff-it/zine-ssg.io) by running `zig build` on the project and setting the Zine dependency to a local checkout in `build.zig.zon`:

-`zine-sample-site/build.zig.zon`
+`zine-ssg.io/build.zig.zon`
 ```zig
 .{
     .name = "Zine Sample Site",